Malcomian/Morphmaster/notes.md

 ❓ I still have no idea why the elapsed time in the evoke script is sometimes negative.

 ❓❓❓ The language features of javascript force a newline character after all `/* ... */` patterns.
 Single line and certain inline features are buggy and don't play well with auto formatting in many circumstances!

+❓ Refactor gen command to have an optional URL, in which case no controller or route will be assigned to it.